 Going out by yourself or with friends, usually to some recreational place in the city, in order to have an enjoyable time.
-Also, with this expression, it’s implied that the people having fun are doing so in a loud and garish way.
+It’s implied that the fun being had is done in a loud and garish way.

 The Origins of ‘Paint The Town Red’

-When it comes to the origin of the phrase “paint the town red,” it may stem from an old tale that’s told about Henry Beresford.
+It is possible that the origin of the phrase paint the town red stems from an old tale about Henry Beresford.
 He was the 3rd Marquess of Waterford who lived from 1811 to 1859.
-Let’s take a closer look at this story to see why:
+Let’s take a closer look at this story:

-In 1837, it’s said that Henry Beresford and his friends were driving to the town of Melton Mowbray.
-Along the way, they arrived at a tollbooth and it should be mentioned they were all intoxicated at the time.
-Anyways, as one would expect, the toll-man wanted to be paid.
-However, instead of complying, Henry and his posse decided to cause a ruckus by stealing a few buckets of red paint that were nearby, including the brushes.
-They then painted the tollbooth red, hopped into their car with the paint buckets, and drove away into town.
+In 1837, it is said that Henry Beresford and his friends were driving to the town of Melton Mowbray.
+Along the way, they arrived at a tollbooth and, for what happens next, it should be mentioned that they were all intoxicated at this time.
+Anyway, the toll-man wanted to be paid, but instead of complying, Henry and his posse decided to cause a ruckus.
+They stole some nearby buckets of red paint, including the brushes, and then they began painting the tollbooth red.
+Afterwards, they hopped into their car with, paint buckets included, and drove away into town.

-Their session of vandalizing continued as they painted several doors red that they passed by.
+Their vandalizing session continued as they painted several doors red that they passed by.
 They also broke people’s flower pots and took down signs.
-Individual policemen in the area noticed these crimes and tried to stop Henry and his friends, but they were unsuccessful.
-Finally, after the police mustered enough numbers, they brought the mayhem to an end.
-That’s the story, or what I’ve heard of it anyways.
+Individual policemen in the area tried to stop Henry and his friends, but they were unsuccessful.
+Finally, after the police mustered enough numbers, they brought this bout to an end.

 Does The Saying Really Come From This Tale?

-According to Idioms Online, there are several tales about this phrase’s origin, but none of them seem too convincing.
-Some people may think that the saying “paint the town red” comes from the story mentioned above since Henry did indeed paint things red.
+According to Idioms Online, there are several stories about this phrase’s origin, but none of them seem too convincing.
+Some people might think that the saying ‘paint the town red’ comes from the story mentioned above with Henry.
+After all, he did paint things red.
 However, this incident took place in 1837, and the earliest the idiom appears in print is 45 years later, in 1882.
-For example, it is used in a newspaper during that year called The Brulington Daily Hawk-Eye:
+Here is an example of it being used in a newspaper during that year, from The Brulington Daily Hawk-Eye:

 “That the cow ordinance is going to paint the town red before it ceases to protest and make trouble.”

-If the phrase originated from Henry’s anecdote, then why did it take nearly five decades for it start appearing in print?
-To me, that would suggest its origins lay elsewhere.
+If the phrase originated from Henry’s anecdote, then why did it so long (nearly five decades) for it to start appearing in print?
+To me, this suggests that the phrase’s origins lay elsewhere.

-Here are some examples of how to use this phrase in a sentence:
+Here are some examples of how phrase used in a sentence:

-- What with the positive news we heard today about your mother’s health, I think we should paint the town red and enjoy ourselves.
+- With the positive news regarding your mother’s health, I think we should paint the town red and enjoy ourselves.

-- I studied hard for an English test at school and I’m relieved to see my hard work pay off.
+- I studied hard for an English test at school and it’s nice to see my hard work pay off.
 I’m going to celebrate later.